WasteAid shares simple waste management know-how with communities in low-income countries.

 WasteAid has produced a free, online toolkit for communities around the world to learn how to manage their waste and make new products.read more

 WasteAid ran a six-day workshop in partnership with the Arkleton Trust on community waste management with 40 participants from The Gambia and 30 more from Kenya, Malawi, Uganda, Ethiopia, Nigeria, Cameroon and India.read more

 Part of the poorest country in the world, only 15% of waste is collected in Hargeisa, leaving a city full of illegal dumpsites, burning waste and poor public health.read more

 We worked with the Navrongo-Bolgatanga Catholic Diocese in far northern Ghana, to clean up communities, making them healthier places to live and grow up in, and also create jobs and income.read more

 WasteAid worked with local environmental champions KMEG to see how we could help them develop local waste livelihoods and recycle more of their waste.read more

 WasteAid undertook The Gambia’s first ever waste analysis and used our findings to develop a centre for training people to develop recycling businesses.read more

 Help us do more

-With your support more people can create recycling jobs, building a healthier future for everyone.
+With your support we can help more communities manage their waste, create recycling jobs and build a healthier future for everyone.